Imageomics/carabidae_beetle_processing/README.md

 **Script:** `resizing_individual_beetle_images.py`

-Resizes individual beetle specimen images to match BeetlePalooza's resized group images using uniform scaling factors.
+Resizes individual beetle specimen images to match BeetlePalooza's resized group images using uniform scaling factors. <<<< Is this for the 2018 NEON beetles to get measurements based on Zooniverse size???

 **Purpose:**
 - Aligns individual specimen images with the resolution of BeetlePalooza's processed group images